My phone buzzed, and I almost knocked it off my desk in my eagerness to grab it.

 The world stopped.

 “Not that you couldn’t do the job.
-It came down to experience, and the other candidate had more,” she explained from very far away.
+It came down to experience, and the other candidate had more,” she explained.

 It was like that feeling when the home team almost wins a really close game, and then doesn’t.
 That times a thousand or so.
 The crowd sighs.